Planning a trip to Santa Marta, Colombia? Santa Marta serves as an excellent base in Colombia for travel adventure.

-Santa Marta City Guide: Getting There & Away
+Getting There & Away

 Currently, Santa Marta Airport (SMR) does not serve any international flights, but flights from within Colombia can be had for a bargain when we checked Skyscanner.
-Here are some sample prices when booking a few months in advance…

 By Bus or Minivan

-Regular buses leave for the 2-hour trip to Barranquilla, and it's a 4-hour ride to Cartagena further west along the coast.
-It's about a 12-hour ride to Medellin.
+Regular buses leave for the two-hour trip to Barranquilla, and it's a four-hour ride to Cartagena further west along the coast.
+It's about a 12-hour journey to Medellin.

 Sample prices and destinations from Santa Marta:

-- Santa Marta to Barranquilla: 10,000COP (~$3.50US)
+- Santa Marta to Barranquilla: 10,000COP (~$3.50)

-- Santa Marta to Cartagena: 28,000 COP (~$9.50US)
+- Santa Marta to Cartagena: 28,000 COP (~$9.50)

-- Santa Marta to Medellin: 108,000COP (~$36.00)
+- Santa Marta to Medellin: 108,000COP (~$36)

-- Santa Marta to Bogota: 110,000COP (~$37.00)
+- Santa Marta to Bogota: 110,000COP (~$37)

 When leaving the city, you can usually show up and find a bus departing within a few hours for wherever you're headed, especially if it's another major city such as Cartagena or Bogota.

-They are more expensive than the regular buses, but faster, and more comfortable.
+They are more expensive than regular buses but faster and more comfortable.
 Your Santa Marta hostel or Santa Marta hotel can help you book them.

-Santa Marta City Guide: Getting Around Santa Marta
+Getting Around Santa Marta

-Santa Marta's city center (centro) is small, and best experienced on foot.
+Santa Marta's city center (Centro) is small, and best experienced on foot.

-Take a tour: The Santa Marta Sightseeing Tour goes by bus to La Quinta de San Pedro Alejandrino where Simón Bolívar died, and where you’ll also learn about his fascinating life.
+Take a tour: The Santa Marta Sightseeing Tour goes by bus to La Quinta de San Pedro Alejandrino, where Simón Bolívar died and where you’ll also learn about his fascinating life.

 Taxis are an easy and inexpensive way to get around the larger metropolitan area, including the upscale suburb of Rodadero to the south, the fishing village of Taganga to the east, and the airport.